-BELLE BANNE CONVEYOR SERVICES CONDITIONS OF SALE
+BELLE BANNE CONVEYORS CONDITIONS OF SALE

 (a) These Conditions of Sale shall be subject to the provisions of the Australian Consumer Law and any statutory amendment or re-enactment thereof for the time being in force which the Company is not capable of excluding, restricting or modifying.